 Drug tolerances are extremely dangerous because they can lead to an eventual lethal overdose of a substance like opioids.
 When someone who’s addicted tries to quit “cold turkey,” they may experience withdrawal symptoms like headaches, bone and muscle pain, vomiting, shaking, irritability, or nausea.

-How Does CBD Work with the Body?
+What is CBD and How Does it Work with the Body?

 CBD, or cannabidiol, is one of two major cannabinoids in the cannabis plant.
 While CBD doesn’t have any psychoactive properties, THC, or tetrahydrocannabinol, the second major cannabinoid, can cause you to feel “high” when taken in large quantities.
 Scientists think that when CBD and THC are paired together that they bring about a phenomenon called the entourage effect where they boost up each other’s positive aspects while dampening negative ones.